zenirc/zenircbot/docs/install.rst

     $ node bot.js

-Viola, your bot should connect, join the channels in the config and go forth on its merry way.
+Voilà, your bot should connect, join the channels in the config and go forth on its merry way.
 It wont do anything interesting until you start up services.
 You can find information on starting up :doc:`services`.